 Aero Snap is an easy way to arrange any open windows on your desktop with your keyboard, mouse, or the Snap Assist function and has been around in various forms since Windows Vista.
-Task View is a quick way to create virtual desktops to simplify and organize your applications and then quickly select the one you want to work with, as well as configure multitasking functions and review document and program activity from the last 30 days.
+Task View is a quick way to create virtual desktops to simplify and organize your applications and then quickly select the one you want to work with and configure multitasking functions and review document and program activity from the last 30 days.

 Windows Aero Snap and how to use it

-Aero Snap (shortened to “Snap” in later Windows documentation) allows you to drag windows to the sides or corners of your screen and they will change size automatically.
-Most Snap functions are available using either the mouse, touchscreen, or keyboard, with some being restricted to each.
+Aero Snap (shortened to “Snap” in later Windows documentation) allows you to drag windows to the sides or corners of your screen, and they will change size automatically.
+Most Snap functions are available using either the mouse, touchscreen, or keyboard, with some being restricted to just one.

-The settings can be toggled to let users decide whether using Snap shows other windows that can be Snapped, if adjacent windows will be automatically resized, and whether using Snap will make windows adjust to fill available space.
+The settings can be toggled to let users decide whether using Snap shows which other windows can be snapped, if adjacent windows will be automatically resized, and whether Snap will make windows adjust to fill available space.
 To adjust your Snap options, open Settings, select System, and click on Multitasking.